bodnjenie14/shield-docs/server-setup/radmin-vpn-guide.md

 #### Host Pc&#x20;

-(This is the pc thats hosting the server.
+(This is the pc thats hosting the server)